sorenpeter/pixelblog/README.md

 Live demo at: https://darch.dk/pixelblog/

-So what is pixelblog?
-It my attemt at making a nice looking frontend / GUI for showing you fee

-It kind of a merge of the core features of twitter and instgram: a timeline view of your posts and a nice gallery of all the images in your posts.

-Key features:
-* Write posts to you `twtxt.txt` file using the `/post` interface
-* Image upload
-* Gallery view - show all images in a

-You have have a microblog with image support, that looks nice and your can personalise and integrate into your excisting website
+pixelblog is a visual focused selfhosted microblog using the twtxt protocol.

+It offers an easy way for making posts and uploading images, and having them presented in a good looking design, that you can also customize

+As of now pixelblog offeres two views of your posts.
+A timeline view similar to how your twitter or facebook feed would look like with text, hash-tags and images.
+And a gallery view similar to instagram, where alle your posted images are presented in a grid design.

+Using [twtxt](https://twtxt.readthedocs.io) as the backend, all your post are simply lines in a textfile and can been fetched and read by a growing number of clients.

-pixelblog does not offer any way to read feeds from others. for that you need a [twtxt client](https://yarn.social#manually) or a profile on a [yarn.social](https://yarn.social) pod like [twtxt.net](https://twtxt.net/)
+Currently pixelblog does not offer any way to read feeds from others.
+For that you need a [twtxt client](https://yarn.social#manually) or a profile on a [yarn.social](https://yarn.social) pod like [twtxt.net](https://twtxt.net/)

 ## Installation and setup